Art in Bloom returns to Cincinnati Art Museum this month - Movers & Makers

-The Cincinnati Art Museum’s Art in Bloom has finalized details of the return of Art in Bloom – its three-day celebration of fine art and floral designs.
+The Cincinnati Art Museum has finalized details of the return of Art in Bloom – its three-day celebration of fine art and floral designs.
 For the first time, the unique showcase will feature a collection of dozens of jury-selected floral artists from around the United States.

 This year’s event is taking place April 26-28 throughout the museum’s galleries and grounds.
 The exhibition will feature world-renowned floral photographer, sugar artist and author of “A Sweet Floral Life,” Natasja Sadi.